aalmarhabi/mri-rena/README.md

-# ([a link](https://code-eng.github.io/mri-rena/)) Fast Detection of Brains with Abnormalities Using Recursive Nearest Agglomerative Clustering project
+# ([Website](https://code-eng.github.io/mri-rena/)) Fast Detection of Brains with Abnormalities Using Recursive Nearest Agglomerative Clustering project
+This the repo for the project website.
 # Requirement
 ```
 python==3.6